TNTBA/OrangeStorm-Giga-Profile-for-Orca/readme.md

 **Please note that by deleting the Elegoo directory, you may lose custom print profiles you have created with your other elegoo machines.
 I have not tested this to see whether that would be the case since the Orangestorm Giga is my first Elegoo printer.**

+Special thanks to secprepper for the Mac OSX instructions